Skip to main content

 • Multi-user apps where each user has their own wallet the agent uses

-Delegated Access Overview
+Set up Delegated Access

 How delegated access works, security considerations, and dashboard configuration.